lugu/qiloop/doc/NOTES.md

   format for discoverability.

-* **Component Object Model (COM)**: Both COM and QiMessaging offer an IPC mechanism independant of a particular programming language which can be easily binded into various languages. libqi supports C++ and Python.
+* **Component Object Model (COM)**: Both COM and QiMessaging offer an IPC mechanism independent of a particular programming language which can be easily binded into various languages. libqi supports C++ and Python.
 NAOqi has JavaScript binding among many other binding.
 Both COM and QiMessaging can use reference counting to manage the life